zamilskhan/docs-new/source/cluster/index.md

 1. Log into Gluu-Server container

-2. (If you haven't done it yet) Copy the private key you generated on `host-1` previously to `host-2` and put it into `/etc/csync2/csync2.key` file
+2. Please copy the private key generated on `host-1` to `host-2` and put it into `/etc/csync2/csync2.key` file

 3. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on `host-2` (location of the files and their names are hardcoded into executable).
 Don't fill any fields, just hit "Enter" accepting default values:
 ```